 20. Elizabeth Barrett Browning (1806-1861)

 Did you see your favorite female author of this time period on the list?
 Who are your personal favorite female authors?
-Sound Off Below…If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Sound Off Below…Pin this article to read later!
+And make sure to follow us on Pinterest.